 Soon after, people started messaging the brand regarding the same, the brand replied with derogatory comments.
 Stefano Gabbana also blocked

 Michaela Phuong Thanh Tranova and started claiming that all this was fake.
 Things took a turn for the worst when Dolce and Gabbana posted the following on their Instagram account:

 The brand took no responsibility for the videos posted, they never apologized, they just defended themselves.
 This just makes me wonder, is the marketing/PR department at Dolce and Gabbana unaware of the basic concepts of Crisis Management and Cross-Cultural Communication?
-As a management student, this was the first thing that was taught to us.
+As a management student and having worked in Social Media Marketing and Digital PR, this is quite literally the first thing that was taught to us.

-All of this led to modelling agencies in China withdrawing their models from the show and A-list Chinese celebrities deciding not to go the show and banning the use of any Dolce and Gabbana products in the future.
-The brand was also dropped from e-commerce websites and stores in China with an airport duty free store sharing an image of empty Dolce and Gabbana shelves on Instagram.
+All of this led to modeling agencies in China withdrawing their models from the show and A-list Chinese celebrities deciding not to go the show and banning the use of any Dolce and Gabbana products in the future.
+The brand was also dropped from e-commerce websites and stores in China with an airport duty-free store sharing an image of empty Dolce and Gabbana shelves on Instagram.
 Estelle Chan, a French model of Chinese descent, posted this to her Instagram.

-The show had to be cancelled.
-But does this incident make Dolce and Gabbana a problematic brand.
+The show had to be canceled.
+But does this incident make Dolce and Gabbana a problematic brand?
 The truth is that this is not an isolated event.
 Dolce & Gabbana has been very controversial even in the past.
 Here is a timeline of all the times Dolce & Gabbana crossed a line:

 In the end I would just like to say that what and who we choose to wear, it is our personal choice but I would never support a brand that has no ethical or moral responsibility irrespective of however amazing the products might be.

 Cover image : Image by graphiknixe from Pixabay